LeanSystemsLab/stc-app/docs/architecture.md

 **Decision** | **Rationale / Description**
 --- | ---
-Use a single git repository for all code and scripts | For a small, simple app with a tightly coupled frontend and backend, as well as a small team, the complexity of multiple repositories is not justified
+Use a single git repository for all code and scripts | For a small, simple system with a tightly coupled frontend and backend, as well as a small team, the complexity of multiple repositories is not justified
 Use GitHub for code, issues, CI/CD workflows, and community collaboration | It will be an open source project; GitHub is widely used and simple
 Use automated testing via Jest, Supertest, and Cypress | Ensure stability and maintainability by adopting a layered testing strategy
 Docker Deployment with Docker Compose | Docker standardizes environments across dev/test/deploy.
-This app is unlikely to require scalability, but if it does, switching to Kubernetes would be fairly easy
+This system is unlikely to require scalability, but if it does, switching to Kubernetes would be fairly easy
 Use TypeScript as primary programming language | Widely supported, strong typing, scalable, state of the art Use Single Page App (SPA) with TypeScript Vue/Vuetify | Enables cross-platform deployment via browser.
 Allows installable experience without going through app stores.
 Simplifies client updates
 Use Node.js backend with MongoDB | Simplifies development using TypeScript stack end-to-end.
 MongoDB supports flexible schema for user and session data
 Use OAuth (Auth0) for user authentication | Provides secure, standardized user login.
-Offloads auth logic from app backend Use GPT API for trash classification | Leverages high-quality image classification via external AI service.
+Offloads auth logic from system backend Use GPT API for trash classification | Leverages high-quality image classification via external AI service.
 Avoids local model maintenance
 Use AI and location to find recycling rules | Provides GPS coordinates to the AI to ensure the correct recycling rules are used.
 While this might not be 100% accurate all the time, it's a pragmatic choice for this project